-Quick Guide on Colorado Wrongful Death Caps
+Quick Guide On Colorado Wrongful Death Caps

 A quick guide to caps in Colorado wrongful death cases is helpful to understand the litigation process.
 Colorado law imposes damages caps in Colorado wrongful death claims.
 Knowing these limits can help a litigant advocate for their rights.
 It can also help families form realistic expectations for what results could be for their case.
 Here is our quick guide on Colorado wrongful death caps.

-Does Colorado Have Damages Caps in Wrongful Death Cases?
+Does Colorado Have Damages Caps In Wrongful Death Cases?

 Yes, Colorado has damages caps in wrongful death cases.
 Non-economic damages are capped at $250,000 plus inflation.
 (With inflation, the amount today is significantly higher1).
 Usually, there is no limit on economic damages.
 There are some exceptions where the damage caps may be greater or lower such as in medical malpractice cases or when exemplary damages are appropriate.
 Although Colorado has a non-economic damages cap in wrongful death cases, there are exceptions based on a number of specific circumstances.